Asian Journal of Media and Communication

 6. Please be sure to obtain written permission to use third-party material for which others own the copyright.

-7. Read carefully the Manuscript Process to understand the publishing step of your work.
+7. Read the manuscript process carefully to understand the publishing step of your work.

 STYLE SHEET